healexsystems/Healex.HL7-V2-Anonymizer/README.md

     }
 ```

+Ideally, the value corresponds to its semantic - so if you want a date to be replaced, give it a random date like `01.01.2020` as opposed to entering a random value.

 Use the "HASH" keyword to generate persistent, pseudonymized IDs.
 This function will always generate the same anonymized ID for a given ID in the HL7 v2 message.
 The hash function is one-way, so there is no way of reversing the pseudonymized ID back to its original ID.

 ```json